 Many dogs struggle to walk on hardwood floors either because they don’t have enough paw traction or simply because their ancestors never had to walk on them.
 Of course, shiny household floors didn’t exist before dogs were domesticated.

-Here’s some more information on why your dog could be struggling with walking on your hardwood floors and what to do about it.
+Here’s some more information on why your dog could be struggling with walking on your slippery floors and what to do about it.

 Why Many Dogs Don’t Like Hardwood Floors